 CD-ROM.
 In addition to the bitmap images there are a few VERY high-resolution jpeg

 images in a subdirectory called "highres".
+In the DVD version ALL the images are high-resolution.
 You can view all the charts on screen

 or you may print them to get a paper version.

 Copies of the 'ghost book' are extremely rare and many are incomplete but they do

 occasionally come on the market.
 With a good 'Atlas Celeste' selling at auction for

 around £28,000 [October 2001] it is important to know how the atlas offered compares

 with the others.
 In an attempt to describe and list all known books, or sets of Bevis'

 charts, Kevin Kilburn has compiled a list that is updated as and when information

 comes to light.